1888 Ritter Island eruption and tsunami: Eruption and collapse

 The collapse of Ritter Island occurred during the early morning of 13 March 1888, though there were no direct observations.
 After the collapse, only a crescent-shaped island and islet near its southern tip remained of the former volcanic cone.
 The height of the island was reduced from 780 to 140 m.
 An amphitheater-shaped scar representing the landslide scarp extends approximately north–south.
 The steep scarp rises 100–200 m from the sea, and extends towards the western base of the cone, at 900 m beneath sea level, where it also spreads out to 4 km across.
 The volume of material lost to the collapse remains a contentious topic with various figures estimated.
 Ritter Island remains active; minor eruptions occurred for the first time since the collapse in 1972.

 Witnesses at Hatzfeldthaven, 350 km west of the volcano, reported plausible phreatic activity, while a thunder-like sound was heard at Finschhafen, 100 km in the south.
 About 20 km away, fragmented pumice fell on New Guinea's western rainforest while pumice swept onto the northern coastline.
 These reports might suggest a magmatic eruption, however, an alternative explanation is a phreatic explosion caused by seawater entering the conduit system exposed by the landslide.
 This process was similar to Mount Bandai's eruption the same year.

 A 2019 study published Earth and Planetary Science Letters estimated that 2.4 km3 of the western edifice collapsed based on seafloor bathymetry analysis.
 This estimate is slightly smaller than the sector collapse involved in the 1980 eruption of Mount St. Helens (2.7 km3), but larger than other sector collapses involving Oshima-Oshima in 1741 (0.4 km3); Unzen in 1792 (0.34 km3) and Anak Krakatoa in 2018 (0.3 km3).
 The collapse was preceded by gradual, intermittent lateral spreading of the volcanic edifice, as evidenced by compressional structures in seismic profiles.
-This phenomenon extended into the basement, destabalizing the edifice and contributed to the eventual collapse.
+This phenomenon extended into the basement, destabilizing the edifice and contributed to the eventual collapse.
 The collapse mobilised more than 13 km3 of material; a large portion (11.2 km3) comprised the deformed seafloor, eroded sediments and pre-collapse edifice affected by the gradual spreading.
 The dramatic collapse which generated the tsunami only represented 2.4 km3 of the total volume.
 Edifice spreading also continued after the collapse.

 Published in Marine and Petroleum Geology, a 2015 study estimated that Ritter Island lost 4.2 km3 of its volume by comparing a reconstructed topographic map of the volcano before and after its collapse.
 This analysis revealed that the failure also involved part of the volcano's base, which was constructed above weak marine sediments.
 This structural weakness directed the collapse at the base.
 Reports of a single wave train supported the hypothesis of a single landslide event generating the tsunami.
 The collapsing mass shattered into several blocks that moved together.
 About 71 percent of the landslide debris was deposited near the valley between Sakar and Umboi.